Advances in research, treatment and prevention of heart and kidney diseases

 Our faculty

-Dr Alexandra Abel GP Registrar in Rehabilitation Medicine, and Honorary Lecturer, Hull York Medical School, Hull
+Dr Alexandra Abel GP Registrar in East Yorkshire, and Honorary Clinical Lecturer, Hull York Medical School, Hull

-Ms Carys Barton Heart Failure Nurse Consultant, Imperial NHS Foundation Trust (TBC)
+Ms Carys Barton Heart Failure Nurse Consultant, Imperial NHS Foundation Trust, London

 Dr Sarah Birkhoelzer Cardiology Registrar and Clinical Research Fellow, University of Oxford

-Professor Julian Gilmore Professor of Medicine, University College London; Clinical Lead for ATTR Amyloidosis, UK National Amyloidosis Centre, London
+Professor Julian Gillmore Professor of Medicine, UCL, London; Clinical Lead for ATTR Amyloidosis, UK National Amyloidosis Centre, London

 Professor Paul Kalra Consultant Cardiologist, Portsmouth Hospitals NHS Trust, Portsmouth

-Professor Philip Kalra Consultant Nephrologist, Salford Royal NHS Foundation Trust; Professor of Renal Medicine, University of Manchester
+Professor Philip Kalra Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester

 Dr Pierina Kapur GP Partner, Chapel Group Medical Centre; Clinical Director, Eccles and Irlam Primary Care Network, Salford